datacarpentry/semester-biology/docs/templates/assignments-template.md

 Assignment Management

-1. Determine the `title` and `language` of your new or modified assignment.
+1. Determine the `title` and `topic` of your new or modified assignment.
 2. Add learning objectives.
-3. Name the file with the format: `language-short-description.md`in the `assignments/` directory.
+3. Name the file with the format: `topic-short-description.md`in the `assignments/` directory.
 The file must start with a `lower` case letter.
 4. Generate an `exercises:` list of `exercises/` `title:`.
 5. Add assignment `title:` to `schedule.md` `assignments:` list.